Walks along the route of In Pursuit of Spring

 In Pursuit of Spring walks

-WE ARE AWARE SOME PEOPLE ARE EXPERIENCING DIFFICULTY ACCESSING THE WALKS ON PHONES AND TABLETS.
-CLICKING ON THE WALK A SECOND OR THIRD TIME MAY OVERCOME THIS OR PRINT THEM FROM YOUR PC BEFORE WALKING.
+WE ARE AWARE SOME PEOPLE MAY EXPERIENCE DIFFICULTY ACCESSING THE WALKS ON PHONES AND TABLETS.
+CLICKING ON THE WALK A SECOND OR THIRD TIME MAY OVERCOME THIS OR CONSIDER PRINTING THEM FROM YOUR PC BEFORE WALKING.

 PLEASE ACCEPT OUR APOLOGIES FOR THIS INCONVENIENCE WHICH SEEMS TO APPLY TO CERTAIN OPERATING SYSTEMS ONLY